 Alternatively a mere right to occupy the jointly owned property could be given to the survivor.
 In this case, if the property is sold and no replacement property is purchased for the survivor to live in then one half of the sale proceeds would pass immediately to the beneficiaries of remainder of the trust and would not be available to the survivor at all.
-If the property were to be sold and a smaller property purchased, then any surplus monies not required for the new purchase would, similarly, be divided so that half of the surplus monies would pass to the survivor absolutely and the other half would pass immediately to the survivor.
+If the property were to be sold and a smaller property purchased, then any surplus monies not required for the new purchase would, similarly, be divided so that half of the surplus monies would pass to the survivor absolutely and the other half would pass immediately to the beneficiaries of the remainder of the trust and would not be available to the survivor.